MrDham/OpenTheremin_V4_with_MIDI/README.md

 http://www.gaudi.ch/OpenTheremin/

 ### Installation
+1. Download ZIP file from the green "<> Code" icon and unzip the file in proper directory.
-1. Open up the Arduino IDE
+2. Open up the Arduino IDE
-2. Open the File "Open_Theremin_V4.ino"
+3. Open the File "Open_Theremin_V4.ino"
-3. Important Step !
+4. Important Step !
 In "Application.cpp", take care of selecting MIDI mode that correponds to your cituation (put "//" in front off inadequate line - Real MIDI Baudrate is selected by default here):

    //Serial.begin(115200); // Baudrate for midi to serial.
 Use a serial to midi router https://github.com/projectgus/hairless-midiserial